nus-cs2113-AY1920S2/duke/docs/README.md

 - Words in UPPERCASE inside ANGULAR BRACKETS <>, are the PARAMETERS to be supplied by the user
 Example: find <KEYWORD>, KEYWORD is a parameter which can be used.
 Example: find duke
-- Items in SQUARE BRACKETS [] with a pipe |, [|], specify user to input either ONE of the PARAMETERS
+- Items in SQUARE BRACKETS [] with a pipe |, [PARAMETER 1| PARAMETER 2],
+  specify user to input either ONE of the PARAMETERS
 Example: <[DATE|DAY]> <INFO>.
 Command such as: deadline return book /by 2020-02-18 3pm or deadline return book /by Sun 3pm
 ```